Escape Velocity Calculator

 How to Use the Calculator

-Simply enter the mass of the planet or moon in kilograms and your distance from its center in meters.
-If you’re calculating from the surface, use the planetary radius.
-For a spacecraft already high above the surface, add that altitude to the radius to get your total distance from the center.
-The calculator then computes the escape velocity in meters per second and also displays the value in kilometers per second for easier interpretation.
-It’s a quick way to explore hypothetical scenarios, like what speed you’d need to break free from Mars or a distant exoplanet.
+Simply enter the mass of the planet or moon in kilograms and the planet’s radius in meters.
+If your spacecraft is already high above the surface, include that height in the altitude field to compute the total distance from the center.
+You can also choose a preset body to fill in typical mass and radius values automatically.
+The calculator then computes the escape velocity in meters per second, shows the value in kilometers per second, and even converts to miles per hour so it’s easier to visualize the speeds involved.

 A Note on Assumptions